Dennispetrillo/mongodb1/README.md

 - Upload cookbook to chef server
 - Create an ec2 instance
     - RHEL 7.4 64-bit
     - Create a .pem key when creating the instance if one not already created.
-Option available when creating the instance         and needed for bootstrapping the node and accessing the node in local mode.
+Option available when creating the instance         and needed for bootstrapping the node and accessing the node in local mode using the methods below.
     - Store the .pem in ~/.ssh/YourPemName.pem
 - Bootstrap the node (here is one format that may be used at the command line of the local workstation) knife bootstrap IDPADDRESS --ssh-user ec2-user --sudo --identify-file ~/.ssh/YourPemFileName.pem -N NODENAME --run-list 'cookbook::recipe'